coenm/RepoM/docs/ActionList.md

 - `first-only`: Property specifying only a menu item for the first remote is created. (optional, evaluated, boolean) <!-- endInclude -->

-Action to open the default webbrowser and go to the origin remote webinterface.

-No additional properties and assigning variables has no effect.

 Example:

 <!-- snippet: RepositoryActionsBrowseRepository01 -->